 The lever, a chromatic tuner, and a few wedge mutes are all you need to get started, but several additional items that can make things easier or begin to take you to regulation and repair.

 More Mutes of various sizes.
 One mute that many find essential, but we have not used in our tutorial for simplicity sake, is the temperament strip.
 The temperament strip is a long strip of wool felt with which you can mute many strings at once.
 It is used to mute all the outside strings of a section of notes so that only one string from each note can vibrate at a time.
 Push it between strings with a screw driver.
 That way you can efficiently work one string in each note without having to move rubber wedges every time you change notes.
 After one tunes all the single strings, tune the unisons by selectively pulling the temperament strip.
 Place it once, and complete the entire octave!
 This is actually a common professional approach, especially for setting the temperament (hence the name), though each person has preferences for when to use what mute.
 We start with rubber mutes in this tutorial because it is one less layer of complication for the beginner.

 Treble Mute for muting the middle string in a triad; several types are available; Papp's tweezer-style pictured.

-The long mute pictured in the kit is a treble mute, which can be used to mute the middle string of a three-string "treble."
+The long mute pictured here is a treble mute, which can be used to mute the middle string of a three-string "treble."
 It can also mute one or two strings quickly without placing wedges.
 Handy for spot checking.

 If you would like to try repairs, you'll need additional tools, such as this basic regulation tool kit.
 Wire, key tops and other parts and accessories are also available.
 Repairs and restoration are beyond the scope of this website, but check our book recommendations.

 To learn more, many excellent books are available.
 We review books most often recommended for beginners in this blog post.